network 2019 - HIGHLIGHTS

 neW @ MCAE

-On Thursday, April 11, nearly 300 activists from Raise Up Massachusetts packed Gardner Auditorium at the State House to make their case for the Fair Share Amendment (FSA) before a hearing of the Joint Committee on Revenue.
-As a member of the Raise Up coalition, MCAE was on hand to lend its support for the measure, which would impose a 4 percent tax on incomes over $1 million and would devote the resulting revenue to critical education and transportation needs in the Commonwealth.
-Given the potential the measure holds for restoring funding to Massachusetts’ adult education system, MCAE has endorsed the FSA as part of its broader legislative agenda and will continue to lend its voice to calls for the FSA’s approval this year.
-The FSA nearly appeared on the 2018 ballot for Massachusetts’ voters to consider, but was blocked by a last-minute ruling of the Supreme Judicial Court.
-Now, it must once again pass the Legislature in two consecutive sessions before it can be placed on the ballot in 2022.
+On Wednesday, June 12, the Massachusetts legislature took a major step toward a more equitable tax system, giving preliminary approval to the Fair Share Amendment (FSA) to the Commonwealth’s Constitution by a vote of 147-48.
+As a member of the Raise Up Massachusetts coalition, MCAE is a strong supporter of the FSA, which would impose a 4 percent tax on incomes over $1 million and would devote the resulting revenue to critical education and transportation needs in the Commonwealth; given the potential the measure holds for restoring funding to Massachusetts’ adult education system, MCAE has endorsed the FSA as part of its broader legislative agenda.
+The FSA must now be passed by the Legislature during its 2021-2022 session before it can go before the voters for final approval in November 2022.

 To read MCAE’s testimony in support of the FSA, please click here.